A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Additive error approximation for general SPD matrices

 In the first inequality, we used the triangle inequality and the fact that $\matC$ is a positive matrix.
-In the second inequality, we used the following fact\footnote{This is easy to prove using Von Neumann's trace inequality.}: given two positive semidefinite matrices $\matA,\matB$ of the same size, $ \trace{\matA \matB} \leq \TNorm{\matA} \cdot \trace{\matB}. $ In the last inequality, we used the fact that
+In the second inequality, we used the following fact\footnote{This follows from Von Neumann's trace inequality.}: given two positive semidefinite matrices $\matA,\matB$ of the same size, $ \trace{\matA \matB} \leq \TNorm{\matA} \cdot \trace{\matB}. $ In the last inequality, we used the fact that